apache/pekko-connectors-samples/pekko-connectors-sample-jdbc-to-elasticsearch/step_001_complete/README.md

 ### Description

-This example reads the `MOVIES` table in a relational database using Alpakka Slick and writes it to an Elasticsearch index.
+This example reads the `MOVIES` table in a relational database using Pekko-Connectors Slick and writes it to an Elasticsearch index.